OpenEvalProject/evals/manuscripts/elife-32721/v2/manuscript.md

 ## Abstract

-10.7554/eLife.32721.001 Brain metabolism can profoundly influence neuronal excitability.
-Mice with genetic deletion or alteration of Bad ( B CL-2 a gonist of cell d eath) exhibit altered brain-cell fuel metabolism, accompanied by resistance to acutely induced epileptic seizures; this seizure protection is mediated by ATP-sensitive potassium (K ATP ) channels.
-Here we investigated the effect of BAD manipulation on K ATP channel activity and excitability in acute brain slices.
-We found that BAD’s influence on neuronal K ATP channels was cell-autonomous and directly affected dentate granule neuron (DGN) excitability.
-To investigate the role of neuronal K ATP channels in the anticonvulsant effects of BAD, we imaged calcium during picrotoxin-induced epileptiform activity in entorhinal-hippocampal slices.
-BAD knockout reduced epileptiform activity, and this effect was lost upon knockout or pharmacological inhibition of K ATP channels.
-Targeted BAD knockout in DGNs alone was sufficient for the antiseizure effect in slices, consistent with a ‘dentate gate’ function that is reinforced by increased K ATP channel activity.
+Brain metabolism can profoundly influence neuronal excitability.
+Mice with genetic deletion or alteration of Bad (BCL-2 agonist of cell death) exhibit altered brain-cell fuel metabolism, accompanied by resistance to acutely induced epileptic seizures; this seizure protection is mediated by ATP-sensitive potassium (KATP) channels.
+Here we investigated the effect of BAD manipulation on KATP channel activity and excitability in acute brain slices.
+We found that BAD’s influence on neuronal KATP channels was cell-autonomous and directly affected dentate granule neuron (DGN) excitability.
+To investigate the role of neuronal KATP channels in the anticonvulsant effects of BAD, we imaged calcium during picrotoxin-induced epileptiform activity in entorhinal-hippocampal slices.
+BAD knockout reduced epileptiform activity, and this effect was lost upon knockout or pharmacological inhibition of KATP channels.
+Targeted BAD knockout in DGNs alone was sufficient for the antiseizure effect in slices, consistent with a ‘dentate gate’ function that is reinforced by increased KATP channel activity.

 ## Introduction